Skip to Main Content

 For your argument to have merit, the sources you cite should be credible.
 Evaluate them carefully for credibility.

-Review the other tabs in this guide for information on website credibility and scholarly resources.
+Review the sections in this guide for information to evaluate sources' credibility and to determine if the resources is scholarly or popular.

 Step 4 - Refining Your Search